Fort Pierce area roadway and coastal setting on the Treasure Coast

 What We Actually Know

-• Advanced in the approval process
+• Advanced in the public review process

 • Largest-store claim has been corrected by the company